adityabapat2003/text-gpt-and-tokenizer/README.md

 # text-gpt-and-tokenizer
-Build using Andrej Karpathy's Youtube Tutorial Along with Research paper "Attention is all you need"
+Made while refering Andrej Karpathy's Youtube Tutorial Along with Research paper "Attention is all you need" for reference